alantanlc/spring-test-writer/README.md

 Then, a brilliant idea came to mind (if I say so myself, lol).

 Write a script to scan for java classes and generate test files and methods.
-A bonus if the automatically generated test cases could run and provide 100% covereage without any correction.
+A bonus if the automatically generated test cases could run and provide 100% coverage without any correction.

 ## How To Run